HAWGT/DotaPlusPlus/README.md

 # DotaPlusPlus

+You'll need this launch option to make it work: -gamestateintegration

 This allows you to set up custom macros and turn active items into passive items.

 This is fully external, default hotkeys are: